Tips to Find Fido

 Published on: October 3, 2017

 What do you do when your pet is lost?

 We’ve all been there.
 You get distracted for a minute and realize that the front door, garage door or back gate has been left open.
-Especially with Halloween just around the corner, you might open the door twenty times to hand out candy.
 Hopefully, you’ve caught it before your pet gets loose.
 However, that’s not always the case.
 Many of our companion animals have gotten used to a pretty comfy, spoiled life (that’s why we exist, after all!)
 So it’s hard to imagine them out in the world, face-to-face with untold dangers, all by themselves.
 Here are some useful tips on how to reunite with your pet as quickly as possible!

 A sturdy collar and ID tag is a great start, but collars can fall off and ID tags fade.
 If your pet gets found without any identification, most people these days know to check for a microchip.
 According to VIP Petcare, “microchipped pets are 2.5 times more likely to be returned to their owners.”
 Give your pet their best chance to get home and make sure they’re chipped in addition to a good collar and ID tag.

 Many Wag N’ Wash Natural Food & Bakery locations host veterinary groups that can quickly perform microchipping.
 Ask a team member if this is available at your location!

 Search high and low